Munduruku language: Coda

-The only segment not allowed in the coda is /tʃ/.
-Observe that CVj and CVw and not CV.V ones are considered CVC syllables for a variety of reasons; one is that it would require positing a new syllable pattern limited to CVu and CVi with no other vowels occurring in coda position.
-There is also a phonetic contrast between /i, u/ as vowel nuclei and /y, w/ as codas, the former being distinctly vocalic and the latter consonantal.
+The only segment not allowed in the coda is //tʃ//.
+CVj and CVw segments, and not CV.V ones, are considered CVC syllables for a variety of reasons; one is that it would require positing a new syllable pattern limited to CVu and CVi with no other vowels occurring in coda position.
+There is also a phonetic contrast between //i, u// as vowel nuclei and //j, w// as codas, the former being distinctly vocalic and the latter consonantal.

 Nucleus

 The syllabic nucleus is limited to only one vowel.

 Accent

 Accent is considered a feature of the entire syllable rather than of the nucleus only.
 One accent occurs with each syllable.
 Note that the functional load of accent is light—only some 40 lexical pairs with contrastive accents have been found, and few grammatical contrasts are marked by accent alone.